 - Receiving communications relating to the facilitation and administration of the apprenticeship (and forward to the relevant person inside company if necessary);

-- Signing or arranging a signature for the contract and commitment statement;
+- Signing or arranging a signature for the contract and Training Plan;

 - Providing training provider with details of EPAO choice;

-- Communicating changes in circumstances (redundancy/change of employer/suspension/withdrawal);
+- Communicating changes in circumstances (redundancy/change of employer/suspension/maternity leave/withdrawal);

-- Receiving financial invoices (and forward to the relevant person inside company if necessary);
+- Arranging payment for financial invoices (forwarding to the relevant person inside company if necessary);

 - Confirming and communicating that the apprentice is ready to be progressed to gateway/EPA;